cailleanC1C/C1C-Recruitment/docs/adr/ADR-0018_DailyRecruiterUpdate.md

 ---

 ## Status
 Final.
 Shipped with **Phase 6 — Reporting v1**.
-Feature toggle `recruitment_reports` defaults OFF.
-Once validated in test, the scheduler will be enabled in production.
+Feature toggle `recruitment_reports` defaults ON (`TRUE`) and remains enabled across environments; disable it only when the Sheet or destination is misconfigured.

-Doc last updated: 2025-10-26 (v0.9.6)
+Doc last updated: 2025-10-31 (v0.9.7)